Coparenting During the Holidays: 3 Tips to Stay Merry

 - Discuss gift-giving and spending limits ahead of time.
 Discuss budget and wish lists with your ex ahead of time.
 If your child’s half-sibling ends up with five expensive toys and your child ends up with two, this will likely hurt their feelings.
 A simple conversation before meeting up for gift-giving can prevent occurrences like this.
 A constructive conversation beforehand can allow a joint decision to be made before any damage is done.

 - Have a conversation about planned family traditions.
 You're already aware that divorce is tough for any child to go through.
 Children respond to these challenges in their own unique way.
 For many, keeping old family traditions is crucial to them.
 It's important to be mindful of how they're feeling.
-In the event that a coparent wishes to incorporate new traditions with their current family, it’s best to find ways to include your child to ensure they feel seen, heard, and understood.
+In the event if that a coparent wishes to incorporate new traditions with their current family, it’s best to find ways to include your child to ensure they feel seen, heard, and understood.

 - Communicate with your ex to know who will be in attendance and for how long during celebrations.
 If you or your ex is bringing their new significant other to Christmas dinner for the first time, it’s respectful to communicate this ahead of time—not just for the other coparent’s sake, but for your child’s sake, too.
 In moments like these, it’s often best to sit your child down and set clear and gentle expectations for them.
 Addressing complex feelings before family gatherings will allow your child the needed time and space to express how they feel and work through any conflicting emotions regarding the news, whatever it happens to be.